Forum for Naga Reconciliation: Silent years

-Ninth Anniversary
+Ninth anniversary

 In 2018, the ninth anniversary of the covenant was held at the Dimapur Ao Baptist Arogo in Duncan Basti, Dimapur.
 Various members from the Naga insurgent groups attended and affirmed their commitment.
-Thinuoselie Keyho of the Naga National Council reminded the group that not very long ago the Indian Army thought that the Naga movement cold be destroyed in a few weeks or months.
+Thinuoselie Keyho of the Naga National Council reminded the group that not very long ago the Indian Army thought that the Naga movement could be destroyed in a few weeks or months.
 On the other hand, the Naga leaders at times questioned how long they could fight the Indian state.
 They believed that they could do so only for three months.
 However, Keyho pointed out that even 63 years hence the Indo-Naga conflict goes on.
 Keyho pointed out that the FNR has still not managed to bring together all Naga nationalist group, inviting them to still push further.
 Representing the Isac-Muivah faction of the National Socialist Council of Nagaland (NSCN), V. Makritsu renewed the organisation's vow, "We reiterate our stand that together we have started, together we shall finish it.
 NSCN shall never back out from its commitment to it... now is the time of the Nagas [sic] to reassemble under one political roof."
 C. Singson from the Unification faction of NSCN said, "Leaving aside all the difference as a person, as political leaders with contrasting ideology and principles, we will learn to accept each other through reconciliation and love for the nation (Naga-Land)."
 Singson commended FNR for bringing a spiritual reawakening to the Naga movement and restoring the "lost consciousness of the people."
 Though no representative from the Khaplang faction of the NSCN were present, they sent a statement informing their commitment to the covenant.

 At the same meeting, two persons who had suffered through the ensuing violence also spoke of their loss, grief, and forgiveness.
 One of them, Khetoli spoke of her life after her husband was shot dead a decade ago when he was on his way from Dimapur to Zunheboto.
 She was left with small children to look after.
 She shared that she had forgiven those who had killed her husband and requested others to forgive people in their lives who had done wrong to them.
 Visasier Kevichüsa, whose father and uncle were killed similarly within a span of four years, spoke of his life as a child thereafter.
 The killings shaped, influenced, and changed his family.
 Through his experience, he learnt that to forgive meant everything and it was the way of Christ who he follows.
 Today, Kevichüsa is a Baptist pastor.

-Tenth Anniversary
+Tenth anniversary

 On 13 June 2019, FNR marked ten years since the signing of the covenant with an appeal that churches in all Naga areas ring their bells and chimes at noon for 60 seconds.

+End of silent years

+FNR was asked to arrange for a meeting between the NSCN-IM and NNPG in August 2022.
+This led to the signing of the 'Joint September Accordant' between them on 14 September 2022 at Sovima affirming the covenant.